If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Wakey wakey, sleeping beauty.’
 Harry patted Katie on the cheek.

-Her eyelids flickered, then she yawned.
+Her eyelids flickered and she yawned.
 ‘You’re meant to kiss sleeping beauty to wake her up, Harry.’

 ‘I prefer to live,’ Harry said.
 ‘Someone’s not a sharer.’

-Katie blinked, then bolted upright.
+Katie blinked and bolted upright.
 ‘Well, you missed your chance, Harry.’
 A wicked glint rose in her eye.
 ‘Unless you didn’t and took your chance to cop a feel of me while I was sleeping.’
-She cupped her boobs, then smoothed out her skirt.
+She cupped her boobs and smoothed out her skirt.
 ‘Nope, everything seems to be in the right place.’
 She winked.
 ‘Guess you’ve gotten away with it this time.’

 Heat crept onto his face.
 ‘Like I said, I choose life.’